Secured credit card vs. prepaid card: What’s the difference?

 Should you get a secured credit card or a prepaid card?

+That can depend on your goals and preferences.
 Both secured credit cards and prepaid cards can be convenient ways to make everyday purchases.
-But if your goals involve building credit, you’ll need to use a card that involves borrowing from an issuer that reports your activity to credit bureaus.
-In most cases, only a secured card can do that.
+But if your plan is to build credit, only a secured card in most cases can do that.

-Here are the answers to some frequently asked questions about secured credit cards and prepaid cards.
+Here are answers to some frequently asked questions about secured credit cards and prepaid cards.

 There’s no one-size-fits-all answer to how long you should keep your secured credit card account.
 It comes down to how useful the card is for you and whether closing it might negatively affect your credit.

 You might consider keeping your secured card if you’re still building your credit.
-If your credit scores have improved enough, you can explore upgrading to an unsecured card that offers better rewards and a higher credit limit.
+If your credit scores improve over time, you could then explore upgrading to an unsecured card that offers better rewards and a higher credit limit.

-Key takeaways: Prepaid cards vs. secured credit cards
+Key takeaways: Secured credit cards vs. prepaid cards

-If you’re looking for the convenience of shopping with a card, both secured cards and prepaid cards can be handy.
-But if you’re looking to build your credit, a secured credit card might be a better option.
+If you’re looking for the convenience of making purchases with a credit card, both secured cards and prepaid cards can be handy.
+But if you’re looking to build your credit, you might consider a secured credit card from Capital One

 Are you new to credit or searching for your next credit card?
 Capital One can help: